 Almost every small business or startup reaches a point where growth requires scalability.
 But scaling a business comes with its challenges—all those processes fine-tuned for a team of five start showing cracks when the team grows to 100 people.

 A company growing too fast can lose sight of what mattered to them in the beginning.
-Growing pains are common in any business, but they are easily managed... if tackled early on.
+Growing pains are common in any business, but they are easy to manage if tackled early on.
+If you build a strong foundation, your employee engagement, productivity, and success will remain intact.
 Here’s what you should expect as your business scales, and how you can preemptively solve common growing pains.

 Common growing pains in business (and how to fix them!)